seleniumbase/SeleniumBase/README.md

 self.click('a[name*="partial_name"]')
 ```

-<h4>Asserting visibility of text inside an element on a page within some number of seconds:</h4>
+🔵 Asserting visibility of text inside an element on a page within some number of seconds:

 ```python
 self.assert_text("Make it so!", "div#trek div.picard div.quotes")